jphaugla/awsDMSKafka/README.md

 * After reviewing  "Introduction" and "Getting Started", follow the Regular AWS Account instructions. ![Regular AWS Account](README_PHOTOS/InitialNavigation.jpg)
 * Complete the "Login to the AWS Console" and "Create an EC2 Key Pair" steps
 * In the "Configure the Environment" step, use the provided ./templates/awsDMSKafka.yaml [Solution yaml](https://github.com/jphaugla/awsDMSKafka/blob/main/template/awsDMSKafka.yaml)
+* Your pipeline should be up and running in 15-20 minutes

 ### Troubleshoot Environment
 * Can have issues with dms role creation.
 If the dms-vpc-role already exists, an error will be given the CFN script will fail and rollback.
 Either delete existing dms-vpc-role or remove its definition from the CFN script.